plone/documentation/docs/classic-ui/images.md

 ### Pixel density

-Another metric is the pixel density of the users screen.
+Another metric is the pixel density of the user's screen.
 This metric denotes the pixel density, or resolution, of an output device in dots per inch (DPI).

 ```json